atyryshkina/algorithm-performance-analysis/README.md

 <!--![alt text](images/freq_conf_intervals_3std_bwa.png)-->

 The confidence intervals for one standard deviation are larger than those found previously, which accounts for the better accuracy at that grade.
 The intervals can still be quite large.
 The mean interval for bwa for one st. dev. is about 2000 seconds, over half an hour.
-Depending on your use case, this
+Depending on your use case, this may be reasonable.

 ## Using a random forest classifier